All of the Cheque Betting Sites Online – Our Review

 Frequently Asked Questions

 It is possible to use a cheque as a payment method, but the number of sites is minimal.
-If you want to explore a website that does, you can read a review of review of our recommended site here.
+If you want to explore a website that does, you can our reviews of the best cheque betting sites.
 As always, any operator we feature is fully licensed and regulated by the UK Gambling Commission.

 Using a cheque as a form of payment at a sports betting site is not a quick process, far from it!
-Not only do you have to send the payment to the bookmaker, which can take a few days.
-The bookmaker has to deposit it and wait for it to clear.
+Not only do you have to send the payment to the bookmaker, which can take a few days, but the bookmaker also has to deposit it and wait for it to clear.
 You can find out more information in our section about cheque betting sites processing times.

 As it takes more processing than any other form of payment, you wouldn’t be surprised if bookmakers applied a handling fee when you use cheques at betting sites.
 However, our recommended operator doesn’t charge any fees for either depositing or withdrawing funds.
 There is a chance that your bank may charge for processing, especially if you have a business account, we advise we check with your bank before using.